Skip to contents

 The key arguments are:

-• x_cut: the binned factor present in the GLM
+• model_variable: the grouped variable present in the GLM

 • breaks: the preferred commercial cut points